SLIIT-FacultyOfComputing/tutorial-02b-it21212086/README.md

 # IT1050-Tutorial-02

-## Objectives : Convert C programs to C++
-Use your Repl.IT account and use the Instructions provided by your Instructors to complete the Tutorial.
-All instructions are in the GitHub classroom and Repl.it  for the Tutorial Questions for Week 02.
-Please submit your solutions by commiting code from Repl.it

 ## Exercise 1 - Calculations

 Convert the C program given below which converts a length given in cm to inches to a C++ program.